calebnance/jekyll_blog-calebnance/_posts/jquery/2013-02-05-jquery-masonry-responsive-layouts-animation.markdown

 ---
 layout: post
 title: "jQuery Masonry - Responsive Layouts Animation"
 date: 2013-02-05 10:22:12 -0500
 excerpt: How to implement jquery masonry easy step by step
 comments: true
 categories: jquery
-tags: layouts responsive help howto javascript jquery
+tags: javascript jquery responsive layouts howto
 ---
 I recently used this really cool jQuery library for a site and just loved how easy it was to use.
 Here is the <a href="http://masonry.desandro.com/" target="_blank">project homepage</a>.